itay-ct/redis-status-board/guide.md

 <details open>
 <summary><h2 style="display: inline;">Workshop Overview</h2></summary>

-All participants share a **single Redis cluster** (connection details will be provided).
+All participants share a **single Redis database** (connection details will be provided).
 Each participant gets their own username and password to connect.

 ### Understanding Your Redis Namespace